 This is a lab and math oriented science course which is designed to prepare students for AP Chemistry.
 The course emphasizes problem solving and the laboratory application of chemical concepts.
 The course covers such concepts as scientific measurement, atomic theory, classification of matter, chemical and physical changes, periodic table, chemical reactions, equilibrium, solutions, acids and bases, thermodynamics, gas laws and nuclear chemistry.

-Grade Placement: 10-12 1 credit Prerequisites: Biology I and Algebra
+Prerequisites: Biology I and Algebra

 Chemistry AP